OneByteToRuleThemAll/gemini-test/README.md

-# ✨ Gemini Test: An AI-Powered Next.js Blog Experiment ✨
+# ✨Gemini Test: An AI-Powered Next.js Blog Experiment✨

 Welcome to `gemini-test`! 👋 This isn't just *another* Next.js blog.
 It's a living experiment exploring the capabilities of AI-assisted development, specifically using **Claude** and **Gemini** via the new **"agent" mode in VS Code Insiders**.